 - In a thinner planetary atmosphere (say, Mars), it's considerably safer... except for the risk that you'll drop back into real space, going umpteen million miles an hour, and smack into a mountain.

 - Related: when a ship or jump gate opens a hyperspace jump, anything in realspace that happens to fall along the perimeter of the jump area is demolished in a messy fashion.
 If the perimeter crosses another open jump, though, the results can be downright catastrophic.
 The former has been used as a battle tactic, notably by the Minbari, although it requires extreme precision to be effective.
-The latter is considered incredibly hazardous even by those standards.
+The latter is considered incredibly hazardous even by those standards, and is a desperation maneuver at best—with few exceptions, any ship able to open a jump point will be too big and slow to get away from the blast; the White Star is the only jump-capable ship ever shown to be fast enough to perform the maneuver and survive.
+The latter maneuver is even called the Bonehead Maneuver by the humans (no offense meant to the Minbari).

 - At the same time, played straight in one of the season 4 episodes: when a Raptor jumps barely a stone's throw from the Galactica's hull, the gravitational shockwave tears out a good chunk of the hull and catastrophically damages the Galactica's already strained superstructure.
 So it's not like "you can't jump next to other ships", it's more "you CAN jump but you're a safety hazard for anyone nearby".